TheKurgan/7DtD-Placeable-Mech-Protector-DMT/README.md

 # ONLY WORKS IN SINGLE PLAYER.
 Will not work on a dedicated server.

-7DtD Placeable Mech Protector for DMT
+7DtD Placeable Mech Protector (DMT)

 A Mech Robot that you can craft and place to defend your base for 7 Days to Die.